Kartik-Lohar/Image_Caption_Generator_WebApp/README.md

 Step 3: Change the Path in code according to your directory structure.

-Step 4: Run the file app.py file in your terminal which provied you a link of localhost.
-Copy that url and paste it on your browser an click enter and see the magic.
+Step 4: Run the file app.py file in your terminal which provide you a link of localhost.
+Copy that url and paste it on your browser and click enter and see the magic.